 Semiconductors, or integrated circuits, are the building blocks of today's electronics and the backbone of the information age.
 The market for semiconductors has grown significantly over the past decade.
-This trend is expected to continue due to rapid growth in Internet usage and the continuing demand for applications in data processing, wireless communications, broadband infrastructure, personal computers, handheld electronic devices and other consumer electronics.
-As integrated circuit performance has increased and the size and cost have decreased, the use of semiconductors in these applications has grown significantly.
-Despite the fact that, according to the Semiconductor Industry Association, or SIA, worldwide semiconductor revenues declined by 32% to \$139 billion from calendar year 2000 to calendar year 2001 and are expected to rise nominally to \$141 billion in calendar 2002, they are anticipated to grow at a compound annual growth rate of 13% over the next three years to \$206 billion in 2005.
+This trend is expected to continue due to increased Internet usage and the continuing demand for applications in data processing, wireless communications, broadband infrastructure, personal computers, handheld electronic devices and other consumer electronics.

+As integrated circuit performance has increased and the size and cost have decreased, the use of semiconductors in these applications has grown significantly despite the fact that, according to the Semiconductor Industry Association, or SIA, worldwide semiconductor revenues declined by 32% to \$139 billion from calendar year 2000 to calendar year 2001.
+However, also according to SIA, the worldwide semiconductor revenues rose nominally to \$141 billion in calendar 2002, are expected to rise 16% in 2003 and are anticipated to grow at a compound annual growth rate of about 11% over the next three years to \$220 billion in 2006.

-The semiconductor materials industry is comprised of a wide variety of materials and consumables that are used throughout the semiconductor production process.
+The semiconductor materials industry is comprised of a wide variety of materials and consumables that are used through out the semiconductor production process.
 The extensive and complex process of turning bare silicon wafers into finished integrated circuits is dependent upon a variety of materials used repeatedly throughout the manufacturing process, such as silicon, chemicals, gases and metals.
 The handling of these materials during the integrated circuit manufacturing process requires the use of a variety of products, such as wafer shippers, wafer transport and process carriers, fluid and gas handling components and integrated circuit trays.
 Semiconductor unit volume is the primary driver of the demand for these materials and products because they are used or consumed throughout the production process and many are replenished or replaced on a regular basis.
-While influenced by capacity expansion, the semiconductor materials and materials management industries are less cyclical than the semiconductor capital equipment sector.
+While influenced by capacity expansion, the semiconductor materials and materials management industries are historically less cyclical than the semiconductor capital equipment sector.